Bedford police officer held in official misconduct investigation

 BEDFORD, Ind. — A Bedford Police Department officer was arrested Wednesday in connection with a 2020 official misconduct investigation, according to Indiana State Police.

 After an investigation, findings were referred to a special prosecutor.
-Subsequently, charges of Official Misconduct (False Reporting) and Official Misconduct (Obstruction of Justice) were filed in a Lawrence County court.
+Subsequently, charges of official misconduct for both false reporting and obstruction of justice were filed in a Lawrence County court.